Home Décor DIY: The Complete Guide to Refinishing a Table or Coffee Table (Especially If You're a Beginner)

 - There are some things to remember about using sandpaper on wood if you want it to turn out smooth and spot-free.
 Sometimes it may be a guess and check for your specific coffee table to figure out what grit you should use.
-This link from Norton is a helpful guide on choosing your grit of sandpaper.
+Here is a helpful guide on choosing your grit of sandpaper.

 - Remember that the lower the grit of sandpaper, the rougher it is.
 You want to start sanding with a lower grit sand paper to get out any gouges or left over splotchiness from the old stain.
 I started with a 120 grit sand paper on a power sander, but realized pretty soon that wasn’t doing much to get the gouges out of my table.
 So I switched to 60 grit and using a hand sander which did a MUCH better job.
-Power sanders are great - but they can only do so much, and with the detail on my table it ended up being better to sand the whole thing by hand.
+Power sanders are great, but they can only do so much.With the detail on my table it ended up being better to sand the whole thing by hand.

 - Go in the direction of the grain of the wood.
 The grain of the wood will be in the direction that the little lines and curves in the wood are going (refer to the picture on the right for reference).
 If you go against the grain your table will have odd looking scratch marks all over it that can be difficult to fix later.

 - DO NOT SKIP THIS STEP: After you are done with the lower grit sand paper and have gotten the major blemishes out, you want to switch to a higher grit sand paper to make the surface smoother, and then go up another level after that.
 I went up to 100 grit and finished with 150 grit.
-Again, DO NOT SKIP THIS STEP.
 If you only use the low grit sand paper, your table is essentially scratched and not ready for the stain.
 It will take stain unevenly and cause problems in the future steps.

 Step 9: Wipe Down the Table to Prepare for Conditioning.

-I used pressurized air to get the sawdust out of the cracks of the table first – this step isn’t so mandatory if your table doesn’t have any details like mine does.
+I used pressurized air to get the sawdust out of the cracks of the table first, which isn’t necessary if your table doesn’t have any details like mine does.
 Wipe the table down with a clean rag as well to pick up any other particles.
 After you have wiped down your table, now is time to condition the wood.